Northern Lights Marine Air Conditioners and Refrigeration products define the term “World Class”.

 • Available power from Generator and shore power

-• Cool only or will you will require heat, and how often
+• Cool only or will you require heat, and how often

 • Consider labor and additional materials for installation